LucasFoulkes/obsidian/Misc Ideas.md

 - Portable soup temperature sensor, maybe it powers thru the heat,  maybe contactless? using the sensor they use for the covid temperature guns.
 - sparring robot
 - roboquad clone
-### Camera Robot , like what you would have in a tv news set
+- Camera Robot , like what you would have in a tv news set
+- Smartphone holder robot